omega8cc/boa/README.txt

 the platforms you wish to install on the instance) and updater only.
-It allows to install new versions of platforms with clean directory structure, with code shared between all created instances, so one vanilla Octopus instance is using only ~18 MB, while most of the code, which is over 1 GB total, is shared.
+It allows to install new versions of platforms with clean directory structure, with code shared between all created instances, so one vanilla Octopus instance is using only 35 MB, while most of the code, which is over 1400 MB in total, is shared.

 Sharing the code between instances is of critical importance, because it allows you to dramatically lower RAM and CPU usage, because most of the actively used